-There are a lot of reasons to embark on Canadian Outdoor Leadership Training: as a break from your career, a gap year in your education, to learn new outdoor skills, become a guide or educator, retrain from military service, to challenge yourself, or become a better leader or team player.
-No matter which ones apply we think COLT is a great option, though it’s not ideal for everyone.
+There are many reasons to embark on Canadian Outdoor Leadership Training: as a break from your career, a gap year in your education, to learn new outdoor skills, become a guide or educator, retrain from military service, to challenge yourself, or become a better leader or team player.

-COLT involves land and water activities.
-It focuses on practical, hands-on education, mostly in the field and in all kinds of weather.
+COLT involves land and water activities, focusing on practical, hands-on education that takes place primarily in the field.
 You will be uncomfortable.
-You’ll spend a lot of nights under a tarp or inside a tent.
+You’ll spend a lot of nights under a tarp or inside a tent enduring all kinds of weather.
 Your fellow COLT students will be your new family and friends.
 Bottom line: it is going to be intense.

-What we think it does better than any other program is to create outdoor educators.
-Lots of programs train guides, but an educator knows how to pass on their knowledge.
-It’s a subtle but important difference.
-An educator can guide, but a guide can’t always teach.
-The extra skills set you up for even more possible career options.
+COLT was founded in 1977 to train outdoor educators and guides and we think it continues to do this better than anyone else.
+Many programs train guides, but an educator knows how to pass on their knowledge.
+An educator can guide, but a guide can’t always teach; it’s a subtle but important difference.
+The extra skills you learn in the COLT program can set you up for an abundance of possible career options.

 Why is COLT better than the competition?

-Compared to other outdoor skill semesters we think COLT is the best.
-It offers better chances for employment.
-The most experience for your dollars and time.
+COLT offers dynamic, hands-on practical experiences that can lead to better chances for employment.
+Compared to other outdoor skill semesters, you will receive the most experience for your dollars and time.
 The location is ideal, and the format and instruction style optimizes learning.

-For those looking for a diverse skill set, in an intensive, 100-day experience, COLT is the way to go.
+For those looking for a diverse skill set, in an intensive, 100-day experience, COLT will provide.
 Here’s why:

 Length of Course